shaunck96/Customer-Service-Analytics-Pipeline/README.md

-# CSPANLP: NLP Processing of Customer Service Calls
+Processing of Customer Service Calls

 ## Overview
 CSPANLP is a comprehensive package designed for the Natural Language Processing (NLP) of customer service call data.
 This package offers a suite of tools for transcribing, redacting, summarizing, topic modeling, and sentiment analysis of customer service calls, aiming to enhance the understanding and management of customer interactions in the utility sector.